-Concerning the privacy of subjects working with playtime, especially patient information we should be aware of some privacy functionality and issues.
+Concerning the privacy of subjects working with PLAYTIME, especially patient information, we should be aware of important privacy functionality and issues.

-- Server security and monitoring - o Servers have to be up to date and the software used should be standardized - o Different monitoring scenarios should ensure that - ✓ The provided service is always available - ✓ Security breaches are detected (process monitoring, data transfer monitoring, IP checking) - Secure data storage (Intrusion, data loss) - o Data loss must be made impossible (realized via RAID-system and backups) - o If the data storage is compromised some data should be hashed or encrypted so that the intruder will not have direct access to this data - o It should be checked of data pseudonymization can be done on database level too - Encryption of communication - o All communication between the apps, servers and backend must be encrypted (via SSL) - o It should be checked if we want to use a VPN for the connection to the server too - Data anonymization - o Especially for tasks or exports (API) on data it must be possible to anonymize the data (k-anonymity!) - o It should be checked if a different scope of anonymization in the backend is possible - Data pseudonymization - o Should patients personal data ever be entered in the backend or should we work always and only with data pseudonymization within the playtime system? - o Especially for tasks or exports (API) on data it must be possible to pseudonymize the data
+- Server security and monitoring - o Servers have to be up to date and the software used should be standardized. - o Different monitoring scenarios should ensure that. - ✓ The provided service is always available. - ✓ Security breaches are detected (process monitoring, data transfer monitoring, IP checking). - Secure data storage (Intrusion, data loss) - o Data loss must be made impossible (realized via RAID-system and backups). - o Data should be encrypted so that in the case when the data storage is compromised, the intruder will not have direct access to this data. - o It should be checked whether data pseudonymization can be done on database level too. - Encryption of communication - o All communication between the apps, servers and backend must be encrypted (via SSL). - o It should be checked if we want to use a VPN for the connection to the server too. - Data anonymization - o Especially for tasks or exports (API) on data it must be possible to anonymize the data (k-anonymity!). - o It should be checked if a different scope of anonymization in the backend is possible. - Data pseudonymization - o Patients personal data are never be entered in the backend.
+We work always and only with data pseudonymization within the PLAYTIME system? - o Especially for tasks or exports (via API) on data it must be possible to pseudonymize the data.